 There are times in significant transformations when painful decisions need to be made, such as abolishing or changing the roles of QA staff.
 Decisions of such magnitude need to be made at senior levels.

-Strong teams can create substantive change within themselves and in adjacent teams, yet in the absence of meaningful leadership support, success will be confined to pockets, and widespread evolutionary improvement will not occur.
+Strong teams can create substantive change within themselves and in adjacent teams, yet without meaningful leadership support, success will be confined to pockets, and widespread evolutionary improvement will not occur.

 Operational Excellence promoted the importance of process governance to ensure standardization and shared knowledge across the organization.